yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/checklist.md

 ## Step 6.
 Submit a pull request

-Contrats on the change!
-You should now submit a pull request for a codereview and leave a message on the Slack channel.
-Once the codereview passes, your code will get merged in.
+Congratulations on the change!
+You should now submit a pull request for a code review and leave a message on the Slack channel.
+Once the code review passes, your code will get merged in.